 All children are expected to move around the school in a calm and orderly way.
-Whenever children need to move locations, they will be led and supervised by a member of staff.
 All staff have a responsibility for ensuring sensible behaviour around school and on the playground.
 Whether on duty or not, all staff will intervene/challenge unacceptable behaviour.
-At the end of breaks and lunchtimes, staff will line children up and lead them back into class.
+At the end of breaks and lunchtimes, all staff will be present on the playground, ready to supervise children lining up and returning to class.